Howth 17: History

-The original plan of the Howth 17 class was drawn by W. Herbert Boyd in 1897 for Howth Sailing Club.
-It was designed for local conditions that many of the keel-less boats of that era such as the 'Half-Rater' would have found difficult.
+The original plan of the Howth 17 class was drawn by W. Herbert Boyd in 1897 for Howth Sailing Club, which commissioned the class in 1897, was founded in 1895.
+It later merged with Howth Motor Yacht Club to form the present-day Howth Yacht Club, which continues to be the home of the Howth 17 fleet.
+It was designed for local conditions that many of the keel-less boats of that era such as the "Half-Rater" would have found difficult.
+The boats were conceived as miniatures of the giant racing yachts of their day, such as Britannia and Satanita.
 They were built by John Hilditch at Carrickfergus, County Antrim in what is now Northern Ireland.
 Initially five boats were constructed by him and sailed the 90 mile passage to Howth in the spring of 1898.
+The class rules were finalised on 29 April 1898 at the Howth Sailing Club's Spring General Meeting in preparation for racing, although inclement weather postponed the first race until Wednesday 4 May 1898, which is now recognised as the date of the class's first official race.

 The original fleet of five, Rita, Leila, Silver Moon, Aura and Hera, was increased in 1900 with the addition of Pauline, Zaida and Anita.
+From the outset, the growing class treated its racing seriously: after each race, the winner was hailed with three cheers by each of the other competing boats, a tradition that is still observed today.

 By 1913 the class had increased to fourteen boats.
 The extra nine were commissioned by Dublin Bay Sailing Club for racing from Kingstown (Dún Laoghaire) - Echo, Sylvia, Mimosa, Deilginis, Rosemary, Gladys, Bobolink, Eileen and Nautilus.
 Gradually the boats found their way to Howth from various places, including the Solent and by the latter part of the 20th century they were all based there.